Save big with rewards, 0% APR, no foreign transaction fees and more.

 Save on overseas shopping: Cards with no foreign transaction fees

-Traveling out of the country for the holidays — or have somebody on your list with a taste for overseas goods?
+Traveling abroad for the holidays — or have somebody on your list with a taste for overseas goods?
 A card that waives foreign transaction fees might help you keep your Christmas costs down.
 These fees can equal 2% to 3% of your transaction.

 Simply use your card to save on overseas spending or online at international retailers.